Bonsai Plant Care

-Bonsai should be kept in a well-lit area shaded from the direct sun.
-Some excellent locations include a covered patio or porch which has filtered sunlight, outside under a big, shade tree or in a specially designed nursery shade-house.
+Bonsai should be kept in a well-lit area where it will receive lots of sunlight.
 Bonsai may be brought inside for short periods, three or four days, and then placed outside for an equal period of time.

 Even though most bonsai can withstand temperatures down to freezing and colder, we recommend that they be brought inside during severely cold weather and kept in a room near a window without the drying effects of a heater.
 In northern climates a well-lighted garage or a room in the house that is not heated are acceptable location for the severe winter months as this will force your tree to go into a dormant state.

 Please remember that bonsai is not a house plant and it needs a balanced diet of fresh air, natural light and water to remain healthy.